Police launch marine counter-terrorism team

 MORE SPF OFFICERS, CHANGE OF FIREARMS

-The police force will also be forming the PNSmen Public Order Troops in the Special Operations Command.
-These troops will provide support during national emergencies and major security events, and will comprise operationally-ready NSmen, who have served as Police National Service Full-time troopers.
+The police force will also be forming new Police National Service public order troops under its Special Operations Command.
+These troops will provide support during national emergencies and major security events and will comprise operationally ready NSmen who have served as full-time troopers.

-During their reservist stint, they will be recalled for training and anti-crime patrols, and can also be deployed to support the Police Tactical Troops for public order operations.
+During their reservist stint, these NSmen will be recalled for training and anti-crime patrols, and can also be deployed to support the police's tactical troops for public order operations.

 Plans to replace frontline officers’ firearms are also underway.
 Officers will be equipped with pistols, which are able to provide greater ammunition and firepower, in line with the need to tackle the heightened terrorism threat.
-Currently, officers are armed with a revolver.
+Currently, officers are armed with revolvers.

 Police officers learning to shoot with pistols.
 All police officers will be using pistols in due course - they are currently armed with revolvers.
 (Photo: Rachel Phua)

-The police force aims to equip all regular officers with pistols by 2022, and some frontline officers have already starting using the weapon since Apr 1.
+The police force aims to equip all regular officers with pistols by 2022, and some frontline officers have already started using the new weapons since Apr 1.

 MORE CAMERAS TO BE INSTALLED

-According to the media factsheet, the police will install more police cameras in public areas under its PolCam initiative.
-A total of 3,100 cameras will be installed by the end of this year in areas including town centres, neighbourhood centres, hawker centres and link ways leading to transportation nodes such as MRT stations and bus interchanges.
+According to a factsheet issued to the media, the police will install more police cameras in public areas under its PolCam initiative.
+A total of 3,100 cameras will be installed by the end of this year in areas including town centres, neighbourhood centres, hawker centres and linkways leading to transportation nodes such as MRT stations and bus interchanges.

 About 11,000 more cameras will be progressively installed over the next few years at 2,500 locations islandwide.